 The Company computes net loss per share using the weighted-average number of common shares outstanding during the period.
-Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company’s outstanding common stock options and warrants, as described in Note 8, and the potential conversion of the First Closing Note, as described in Note 6, would be anti-dilutive, due to the reporting of a net loss for each of the periods in the accompanying condensed consolidated statements of operations.
+Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company’s outstanding common stock options and warrants as described in Note 6, would be anti-dilutive.

 Concentration Risks and Other Risks and Uncertainties

 Prior to granting credit, the Company performs credit evaluations of its customers’ financial condition, and generally does not require collateral from its customers.
 The Company will provide an allowance for doubtful accounts when collections become doubtful.
-The allowance for doubtful accounts at June 30, 2022 and December 31, 2021 was $0.2 million and $0.3 million, respectively.
+The allowance for doubtful accounts at September 30, 2018 and December 31, 2017 was $33,000 and $29,000, respectively.

-The Company is subject to risks common to emerging companies in the medical device industry, including, but not limited to: new technological innovations; acceptance and competitiveness of its products; dependence on key personnel; dependence on key suppliers; dependence on third-party collaboration, license and joint development partners; changes in general economic conditions and interest rates; protection of proprietary technology; compliance with changing government regulations; uncertainty of widespread market acceptance of products; access to credit for capital purchases by customers; and product liability claims.
+The Company is subject to risks common to emerging companies in the medical device industry, including, but not limited to: new technological innovations; acceptance and competitiveness of its products; dependence on key personnel; dependence on key suppliers; changes in general economic conditions and interest rates; protection of proprietary technology; compliance with changing government regulations; uncertainty of widespread market acceptance of products; access to credit for capital purchases by customers; and product liability claims.
 Certain components used in manufacturing have relatively few alternative sources of supply and establishing additional or replacement suppliers for such components cannot be accomplished quickly.
 The inability of any of these suppliers to fulfill the Company’s supply requirements may negatively impact future operating results.

 No definition available.